2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 - Follow the `aws-azure-login` [installation instructions](https://github.com/aws-azure-login/aws-azure-login#installation):
   - You will need to install Node.js
   - If installing on Windows, you probably don't need the Node.js optional extra packages like Chocolatey
-  - You will probably also not need the `puppeteer` dependency mentioned in the `aws-azure-login` installation instructions
+  - You will probably also not need the `puppeteer` dependency mentioned in the `aws-azure-login` installation instructions, as this is for a GUI interface.

 ## Authentication

+### This section will soon be deprecated as login and account information data passing is automated.

+Reminder for AE:<br>
+_Add a note about HISTIGNORE for AZURE_DEFAULT_PASSWORD_

 - Create configuration profiles (as needed):
   - Use the command `aws-azure-login --configure --profile foo`; replace 'foo' with some name you will remember (for example, 'cypherworxmain').